aniruddha0pandey/Seekhe_PHP/Aniruddha/README.md

 </html>
 ```

-A PHP file is just an HTML file saved using a .php extension instead of .html, which tells the server to look in the page for code.
+A PHP file is just an HTML file saved using a `.php` extension instead of `.html`, which tells the server to look in the page for code.